 The Drabble accepts original works of fiction, non-fiction, and poetry.
 Our editors will review each piece we receive, and if we like it, we will publish it.
-Because we receive a lot of submissions, it generally takes us 4–6 weeks to respond to new submissions.
+Please submit only one piece at a time.
+It generally takes us 4–6 weeks to respond to new submissions.

 Some drabblers have asked about the criteria for becoming an “Editor’s Pick.”
 We reserve the “Editor’s Pick” designation for pieces that perform especially well (in terms of page views/likes), and/or pieces we think deserve extra recognition.